gkjohnson/three-mesh-bvh/README.md

 #### index: AttributeBuffer

 The generated attribute buffer based on the original mesh index in an order sorted for storing bounds triangles.
+The BVH construction will use the geometry's boundingBox if it exists or set it if it does not.
 The BVH will no longer work correctly if this buffer is modified.

 #### constructor(geometry: BufferGeometry, options: Object)